mkdocstrings/crystal/docs/quickstart/python-dependencies.md

 This assumes you have [Python][] installed, with `pip` available.

-!!! note
-    Of course, you can just always run a bare `pip install` (without versions), but dependencies can break from under you with upgrades.
+NOTE: Of course, you can just always run a bare `pip install` (without versions), but dependencies can break from under you with upgrades.

 We suggest to *lock* all dependencies' versions (recursively), so the same ones are always used.